galasa-dev/galasa.dev/src/markdown-pages/docs/ecosystem/galasa-cli.md

 The `runs submit` command submits and monitors tests in the Galasa Ecosystem.
 Tests can be input either from a portfolio or directly from a [test package](../../docs/running-simbank-tests/writing-a-simbank-test).

+A subset of examples of using these commands is shown in the following sections.
+The examples build on the Galasa SimBank tests, which you can run non-locally if you have an ecosystem that is running SimPlatform.

 ## Working with the `runs prepare` command

 The following section provides a subset of examples on using the `runs prepare` command to complete various tasks, for example, getting help, selecting tests, and setting overrides.